flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetCorsPolicy
-### <p>Returns the cross-origin resource sharing (CORS) configuration information that is set for the container.</p> <p>To use this operation, you must have permission to perform the <code>MediaStore:GetCorsPolicy</code> action.
-By default, the container owner has this permission and can grant it to others.</p>
+<blockquote><p>Returns the cross-origin resource sharing (CORS) configuration information that is set for the container.</p> <p>To use this operation, you must have permission to perform the <code>MediaStore:GetCorsPolicy</code> action.
+By default, the container owner has this permission and can grant it to others.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_